-I am grateful to Alice Rogers for giving me permission to reprint this book.
+I am grateful to Alice Rogers for giving me permission to reprint three of his books for this Living In The Light series.
 Gene had a powerful ministry for many decades and his work is continuing in these books.

 John Hendee